zcomputerwiz/sparelite-blockchain-gui/README.md

-# flax-blockchain
+# renameme-blockchain

-This is the GUI for flax-blockchain.
-It is built into distribution packages in the flax-blockchain repository.
+This is the GUI for renameme-blockchain.
+It is built into distribution packages in the renameme-blockchain repository.